open-telemetry/opentelemetry-java-instrumentation/docs/safety-mechanisms.md

-# OpenTelemetry Java Agent Safety Mechanisms
+# OpenTelemetry Javaagent Safety Mechanisms

-This document outlines the safety mechanisms we have in place to have confidence that the Java agent can be attached to a user's application with a very low chance of affecting it negatively, for example introducing crashes.
+This document outlines the safety mechanisms we have in place to have confidence that the Javaagent can be attached to a user's application with a very low chance of affecting it negatively, for example introducing crashes.

 ## Instrumentation tests